awsdocs/aws-elemental-mediapackage-user-guide/doc_source/pkg-cfig-view.md

 1. To view the details of a specific packaging configuration, choose the **Id** of that configuration\.

-AWS Elemental MediaPackage displays summary information, such as the assets associated with this packaging configuration\.
+MediaPackage displays summary information, such as the assets associated with this packaging configuration\.

 **To view all packaging configurations associated with an asset \(console\)**